BCDevOps/developer-experience/apps/artifactory/DEVHUB-README.md

     - You will use less network bandwidth.
 Thanks for being such a good cluster citizen and caring for shared resources like bandwidth!
     - You can avoid pull limits, like the one on DockerHub!
 No more `toomanyrequests: You have reached your pull rate limit.` errors!
     - You can share access to private repositories, like the RedHat repositories, without having to pay for additional accounts!
 1. Private repositories - a private place to push your own artifacts and images, with your own control over access!
-    - coming soon!
+The benefits include:
+    - You'll have a common space to store artifacts and images that may be sensitive!
+    - You can still share artifacts with other teams working on openshift!
+    - You get flexible control over who and how your team can access the artifacts!
+    - You can use the same pull secrets you use to access the caching repos!
 1. Xray artifact scanning - this tool scans all artifacts for security issues, giving you a heads up about concerns and providing an opportunity to deal with issues before they become a problem!
-    - coming soon!
+The benefits include:
+    - Having your images scanned is easy - all you need to do is have a private repo in Artifactory!
+    - Our amazing resident security expert can easily have access to the scan reports for your artifacts if you need help with them!
+    - You can ensure all of your images - especially your production images - are secure without placing additional load on your devs!

 ## How Do I Get Started?